jgoldsmith27/vector-store-chatbot/README.md

 - **Enhanced AI capabilities**: Improve document retrieval accuracy and chatbot responses.
 - **User feedback**: Collect feedback from faculty/staff to refine usability.

-Check the **GitHub Issues** page to see new features planned for the application and what is currently being worked on
+Check the **GitHub Issues** page to see new features planned for the application and what is currently being worked on.